a301-teaching/atsc301_web/syllabus.rst

 2. how radiometers, radars and lidars are used to infer temperature and atmospheric constituents (the "inverse problem")

-3. how to write clear, capable code that can ingest, manipulate and tranform data, and how to turn equations into computer algorithms in Python
+3. how to write clear, documented and tested code that can ingest, manipulate and display data, and how to turn equations into computer algorithms in Python